Demographic history of Macedonia: Macedonian question

 In Europe, the classic non-national states were the multi-ethnic empires such as the Ottoman Empire, ruled by a Sultan and the population belonged to many ethnic groups, which spoke many languages.
 The idea of nation state was an increasing emphasis during the 19th century, on the ethnic and racial origins of the nations.
 The most noticeable characteristic was the degree to which nation-states use the state as an instrument of national unity, in economic, social and cultural life.
 By the 19th century, the Ottomans had fallen well behind the rest of Europe in science, technology, and industry.
-By that time Bulgarians had initiated a purposeful struggle against the Greek clerics.
-Bulgarian religious leaders had realised that any further struggle for the rights of the Bulgarians in the Ottoman Empire could not succeed unless they managed to obtain at least some degree of autonomy from the Patriarchate of Constantinople.
-The foundation of the Bulgarian Exarchate in 1870, which included most of Macedonia by a firman of Sultan Abdülaziz was the direct result of the struggle of the Bulgarian Orthodox against the domination of the Greek Patriarchate of Constantinople in the 1850s and 1860s.